Alex Escobar

-Alexander José Escobar [ess-COE-bar] (born September 6, 1978) is a former Major League Baseball outfielder.
+Alexander José Escobar [ess-COE-bar] (born September 6, 1978) is a Venezuelan former Major League Baseball outfielder.

 Career

 Escobar was signed by the Mets as a non-draft amateur free agent in 1995 and made his debut in 2001.
 At the end of the season, he was traded to the Indians as part of an eight-player deal that sent Roberto Alomar to the Mets.
 Escobar missed the entire 2002 season after tearing his left anterior cruciate ligament (ACL) during Spring Training.
-In 2003, he recovered from a slow start at Triple-A Buffalo Bisons collecting 24 home runs and 78 runs batted in￼ and looked strong for the Tribe in September and played in 28 games.
+In 2003, he recovered from a slow start at Triple-A Buffalo Bisons and played 28 games, collecting 24 home runs and 78 runs batted in.